 For example, if you sell professional attire, like suits, a social media marketer will choose different formats for different content, like:

 While this isn’t a 100% truth for all industries, it’s generally a good model for B2C and B2B social media marketing.
 And to make those decisions, a social media marketer needs a lot of background knowledge.

 Job #2: Identify your target market

-A social media marketer needs an audience to succeed, so that’s their first task.
+A social media marketer requires an audience to succeed, so that’s their first task.
 They have to find the people who have interests that are similar to your business.
-So, using the same formal wear example from before, a social media marketer needs to find all of the people who are likely to purchase your company’s suits on any given social network.
+So, using the same formal wear example from before, a social media marketer needs to find all the people who are likely to purchase your company’s suits on any given social network.

 They can do this by looking at certain groups, hashtags, or even your competitors to find the most reliable source of market information.
 And once they do, they can promote content more effectively.
 This is especially important for the next step.